 - Pressure cook on high for 5 minutes, then do a quick release

-- Mix 2T of the cornstarch with 2T of orange juice to create a thickening slurry.
+- Mix 2T of the cornstarch or arrowroot powder with 2T of orange juice to create a thickening slurry.

 - Set to saute on low and add in the slurry.